 Feedback is a powerful part of any event.
 It’s important to gather pre-event feedback, feedback during the event, and post-event feedback.
 Live feedback at every stage goes a long way when it comes to delivering experiences that add value.
 Conduct feedback surveys throughout, whether it be via audience response system, email, or the web.
 The more you know about attendee preferences – and the more you understand what they hope to get out of an event – the more you can tailor the experience to their liking.
 And the more they enjoy themselves – the more likely they are to come back for more next month – or next year.

 At MeetingPulse, we provide real-time survey and polling software that runs from any browser, so your event attendees will never need to download an app.
 Anyone can easily participate using their smartphone, tablet, or laptop via a short link.
 The MeetingPulse audience response system was developed with simplicity in mind and offers a wide array of customizable options to fit a wide array of event feedback needs.
-Contact us for more information or click on ‘Keep Me Posted’ on our blog page to receive blog updates and our free ebook.
+Contact us for more information about our audience response system or click on ‘Keep Me Posted’ on our blog page to receive blog updates and our free ebook.